NEEDLEPOINT STITCH GUIDE

 Rice stitch is a very useful needlepoint stitch to learn, as it can be used in so many different ways.
 It is simple to work, on either canvas or cross stitch fabrics.

-Basically it consists of a large cross stitch (in the photographs below I have worked over 4 canvas threads but you can also work over 2) with its "arms" crossed by further stitches in each corner.
-These smaller stitches can be worked in the same thread, as in our first example, where a variegated cotton was used for both "layers".
+Basically it consists of a large cross stitch (in the photographs below I have worked over 4 canvas threads, but you can also work over 2) with its “arms” crossed by further stitches in each corner.
+These smaller stitches can be worked in the same thread, as in our first example, where a variegated cotton was used for both layers.

-The photograph below shows the second layer in progress, with the top 3 crosses still to have the additional stitches worked on top of them.
+The photograph below left shows the second layer in progress, with the top 3 crosses still to have the additional stitches worked on top of them.
+When the top layer is completed it gives a woven textured look to the stitched area.

-The corner stitches were then worked in the alternate colour to the first layer to give the effect of differently coloured diamonds with a tiny cross in the center.
-Quite different from the effects above, but still the same stitch.
+In this example I stitched alternate cross stitches in two shades of blue.
+The corner stitches were then worked in the alternate colour to the first layer to give the effect of differently coloured diamonds with a tiny cross in the centre.

-You can also alter the number of tie down stitches crossing the "arms" of the original cross stitch.
-The following sequence of photos show the stages of creating triple rice stitch where two extra stitches are added in cerise crewel wool on top of the basic rice stitch (worked in white).
+You can also alter the number of tie-down stitches crossing the arms of the original cross stitch.
+The following sequence of photos show the stages of creating triple rice stitch, where two extra stitches are added in cerise crewel wool on top of the basic rice stitch worked in white.

 This diagram shows the stitch worked over 2 fabric or canvas threads, whereas my stitched examples were worked over 4 canvas threads.
 There is nothing to stop you using both in the same project.